Project-Herophilus/DataSimulators/HL7/README.md

 There are several key details you must make decisions on and also configure.
 For all of these you will need to update the application.properties in accordance with these decisions.

+*- if you are using non-container assets then the settings can be found in the /src/properties/application.properties* <br/>
+*- containers ConfigMaps references would just not include the idaas. as part of the property name*

 ### A. iDaaS Connect HL7
 The settings for usage of [iDaaS Connect HL7](https://github.com/Project-Herophilus/iDaaS-Connect/blob/main/iDaaS-Connect-HL7/README.md) and its general capabilities below are ONLY a small section of the overall application.properties.
 If this is implemented in a container these are defined as values within a config map.
 All the notes below are specific to ONLY getting an HL7 ADT Server up and running and all other capabilities are disabled to minimize complexity.

-Because you will be running this on some equipment in your infrastrucutre you will need to know the IP/hostname and make sure that all the routes and network details are worked out for it to be able to receive inbound data.
+Because you will be running this on some equipment in your infrastructure you will need to know the IP/hostname and make sure that all the routes and network details are worked out for it to be able to receive inbound data.
 If this is all running local on your machine you might need to have ports opened locally by IT staff or it just might work.
 Since, this component uses all IPs it is recommended that you know your IP or hostname.